 Lenzing has been producing classic viscose fiber for more than 80 years.
 Lenzing Group viscose fibers are made from the renewable raw material wood.
 They absorb moisture well and are pleasant to wear.
 Lenzing viscose fibers are premium products on the global market and are used in clothing and hygiene articles.
 They are a preferred fiber brand for fashion clothing fabrics.
 In the hygiene sector, where purity and absorbency are ascribed top priority, they are utilized in products such as wipes, tampons and wound dressings.

 Lenzing sets standards in the area of wood-based cellulose fibers with its quality and innovative strength and drives new developments in this area worldwide (read more about the sustainable innovations of the Lenzing Group in the chapter “Sustainable Innovations” of the Lenzing Group Sustainability Report 2022).

 Carbon neutral TENCEL™ and VEOCEL™ fibers

-Lenzing launched new carbon-neutral lyocell and modal fibers under the TENCEL™ brand for use in the textile industry, and introduced the first carbon neutral lyocell fibers for nonwovens under the VEOCEL™ brand in 2021.
-These products are certified as CarbonNeutral® products under the CarbonNeutral Protocol, the world’s leading carbon neutrality framework.
+Lenzing launched new carbon-neutral lyocell and modal fibers under the TENCEL™ brand for use in the textile industry, and introduced its first carbon neutral lyocell fibers for nonwovens under the VEOCEL™ brand in 2021.
+The new fibers are certified by ClimatePartner according to the Greenhouse Gas Protocol – the world’s leading framework for measuring greenhouse gas emissions.